-What has become an annual rite of spring within Eagle Athletics … the May celebration saluting St. Thomas student-athletes continuing their careers at the college and university level … a rousing total now climbing to 108 across nine sports since 2012.
+What has become an annual rite of spring within Eagle Athletics … the May celebration saluting senior St. Thomas student-athletes continuing their careers at the college and university level … now a rousing total climbing to 108 across nine sports since 2012.

 “One of the things we try to create for our guys is a truly rewarding time with the Red and White, so much so that if they have the talents and options to pursue possibilities at the next level, they’ll want to make that a part of their next four years,” athletic director Mike Netzel said.